DataDog/hiring-engineers/answers.md

 ## Adding tags

 Tags are user-created, nominal dimensions that make it easier to group and filter hosts within an infrastructure.
-There are a few sorts of tags, but fo rnow let's restrict ourselves to Agent tags.
-We'll tag our agent by adding this line to the agent config file, found (on linux) at /etc/dd-agent/datadog.conf:
+There are a few sorts of tags, but for now let's restrict ourselves to Agent tags.
+We'll tag our agent by adding the following line to the agent config file, found (on linux) at /etc/dd-agent/datadog.conf:

 ```
 tags: firstname:sam, lastname:jacobs, hello:world